mcllouie/AAE5303_Reflection_Report/README.md

 AI played a balanced role in my journey.
 It acted as a "force multiplier" for documentation and drafting—for example, it helped me generate the initial structure for my group presentation slides, allowing me to focus on the technical content.
 However, I learned not to trust it for 100% of my problems.

 I relied on AI appropriately for "boilerplate" tasks and definitions, but I learned that relying on it for high-stakes technical decisions (like IMU calibration) can be unreliable.
-If I were to do this project again, I would spend more time learning the fundamental Linux system calls earlier on, rather than initially "Googling for solutions" as a first resort.
+If I were to do this project again, I would spend more time learning the fundamental Linux system operations earlier on, rather than initially "Googling for solutions" as a first resort.
 I’ve realized that the most satisfying parts of the project were the ones I solved myself through trial and error, such as the CXX error (yeah, C++...) resolution.

 ---